 Once you've successfully started a habit, how do you keep it going?
-In Part 5, I'll teach you why sometimes, simple systems break down and how you can get back on track towards lasting behavioral change.
+In Part 4, I'll teach you why sometimes, simple systems break down and how you can get back on track towards lasting behavioral change.

-How to Stay Laser-focused on Achieving Your Goals
+How to Stay Laser-Focused

-Sometimes the hardest part of accomplishing your goals is being able to see the big picture and having the wherewithal to stay laserfocused until you're done.
-In Part 6, I'll show you the best tips for staying locked in on your Big Wins.
+Sometimes the hardest part of accomplishing your goals is being able to see the big picture and having the wherewithal to stay laser-focused until you're done.
+In Part 5, I'll show you the best tips for staying locked in on your Big Wins.

-Using Behavior Change to Live a Rich Life
+Living a Rich Life

 At this point, you'll have learned from some of the top behavioral experts on how to succeed faster than you thought possible.
 You'll also have learned some of the key strategies you need to create lasting behavioral change.
+In Part 6, I'll share even more of my best material on using behavioral change to live a Rich Life.